tsouche/learn-docker/tutorial.md

 ```
 tuto@laptop:~/code$ docker run -p 4000:80 friendlyhello
-*** à revoir ***
+ * Serving Flask app "app" (lazy loading)
+ * Environment: production
+   WARNING: This is a development server.
+Do not use it in a production deployment.
+   Use a production WSGI server instead.
+ * Debug mode: off
+ * Running on http://0.0.0.0:80/ (Press CTRL+C to quit)

 ```

-You should see a message that Python is serving your app at [http://0.0.0.0:80](http://0.0.0.0:80).
-But that message is coming from inside the container, which doesn’t know you mapped port 80 of that container to 4000, making the correct URL [http://localhost:4000](http://localhost:4000).
+You should see such a message that Python is serving your app at [http://0.0.0.0:80](http://0.0.0.0:80).
+This message is coming from *inside* the container, which doesn’t know that you mapped port 80 of that container to port 4000 on your laptop, making the correct URL [http://localhost:4000](http://localhost:4000).
 Go to that URL in a web browser to see the display content served up on a web page.

 You can also use the `curl` command in a shell to view the same content.